clesk/clesk.github.io/index.md

   <img src="/images/mugshot-spruce2.jpg" style="width:210px; border-radius:6px; flex-shrink:0;">
   <div>
     <h3 style="margin-top:0;">Corey Lesk — Principal Investigator</h3>
-    Corey is an Assistant Professor in Earth and atmospheric science at UQAM
+    Corey is an Assistant Professor in Earth and atmospheric science at UQÀM in Montréal (since 2025).
+Previously, he was a Neukom Institute and Fonds de recherche du Québec Postdoctoral Fellow in the Department of Geography at Dartmouth College.
+He completed his PhD at Lamont-Doherty Earth Observatory in 2022.
   </div>
 </div>